Extraverted Intuition vs Introverted Intuition, you may wonder: What’s the difference?

 - You first and foremost try to connect the new bits of information together

 - Your unconscious runs a security check: what’s the meaning of this new info?
-How do I connect it with other bits of info I ave already?
+How do I connect it with other bits of info I already have?

 - You find the connection and if you don’t… It’s not going to work out.
 You’re going to find the truth.